anoma/nspec/docs/system_architecture/state/resource_machine/notes/storage.md

 # Stored data format

-The ARM state that needs to be stored includes resource plaintexts, the commitment accumulator and the nullifier set.
+The ARM state that needs to be stored includes resource objects, the commitment accumulator and the nullifier set.
 The table below defines the format of that data assumed by the ARM.

 |Name|Structure|Key Type|Value Type